Genocidal rape: Documented instances

-In the ongoing War in Darfur the Janjaweed militias have carried out actions described as genocidal rape, with not just women, but children also being raped, as well as babies being bludgeoned to death and the sexual mutilation of victims being commonplace.
+In the ongoing Darfur genocide, the Janjaweed militias have carried out actions described as genocidal rape, with not just women, but children also being raped, as well as babies being bludgeoned to death and the sexual mutilation of victims being commonplace.

-During the Second Sino-Japanese War the Imperial Japanese Army during the Battle of Nanking carried out what has come to be known as the Rape of Nanking, which has been described by political scientist, Adam Jones, as "one of the most savage instances of genocidal rape".
+During the Second Sino-Japanese War, the Imperial Japanese Army during the Battle of Nanjing carried out what has come to be known as the Rape of Nanjing, which has been described by political scientist, Adam Jones, as "one of the most savage instances of genocidal rape".
 The violence saw tens of thousands of women gang raped and killed.
 The International Military Tribunal for the Far East estimated that 20,000 women were raped, including infants and the elderly.

 A large portion of these rapes were systematized in a process where soldiers would search door-to-door for young girls, with many women taken captive and gang raped.
 The women were often killed immediately after being raped, often through explicit mutilation or by stabbing a bayonet, long stick of bamboo, or other objects into the vagina.
 Young children were not exempt from these atrocities, and were cut open to allow Japanese soldiers to rape them.

 On 19 December 1937, the Reverend James M. McCallum wrote in his diary:

 I know not where to end.
 Never I have heard or read such brutality.
 Rape!
 Rape!
 Rape!
 We estimate at least 1,000 cases a night, and many by day.
 In case of resistance or anything that seems like disapproval, there is a bayonet stab or a bullet ...
 People are hysterical ...
 Women are being carried off every morning, afternoon and evening.
-The whole Japanese army seems to be free to go and come as it pleases, and to do whatever it pleases.During the Rwandan genocide the violence took a gender specific form, with women and girls being targeted in a systematic campaign of sexual assault.
+The whole Japanese army seems to be free to go and come as it pleases, and to do whatever it pleases.During the Rwandan genocide, the violence took a gender specific form, with women and girls being targeted in a systematic campaign of sexual assault.
 It is estimated that between 250,000 and 500,000 were victims of rape.
 Those who survived the genocidal rape found themselves stigmatised, and many also discovered that they were infected with HIV.
 This has resulted in these women being denied their rights to property and inheritance as well as their employment chances being restricted.
 The first woman charged and convicted for genocidal rape was Pauline Nyiramasuhuko.